anhle271090/designing_a_microservice_architecture/README.md

   <br/>

 #### Don't reinvent the wheel.
 In my attempt to solve the mistakes that I and my team made, we created another problem.
-We tried to improve the system by creating a Job service that receives and executes async tasks in the system.
+We tried to improve the system by creating a `Job service` that receives and executes async tasks in the system.
-But over time, the service became a mess with self-built features.
-Finally, I realized that we needed a background job processing solution and Hangfire was one of them.
+But over time, the service became a mess with `self-built features`.
+Finally, I realized that we needed a background job processing solution and `Hangfire` was one of them.
 I'm still asking myself why I did it that way.

 <!-- GETTING STARTED -->